 Paper writing and exam season is upon us, which can make managing our time a challenge—unless you’ve got 10-minute tips like these.

 During this busy time, it’s easier than ever to let important things fall by the wayside.
 It’s also more important than ever to avoid letting this happen.

-You probably know instinctively (and research shows) that the three most important things you can do to be at your best are:
+You probably know instinctively (and research shows) that the 3 most important things you can do to be at your best are:

 Get enough sleep

 But doing all the stuff right (and figuring out how to do it right in the first place) can take a lot of time.

 Thankfully, taking care of yourself doesn’t have to be all or nothing.

 You can take 10-minute baby steps.
 Even making small changes in the way you eat, sleep, and exercise can add up and can help you feel (even just a little bit) better.
 And hey, if these tips work for you, you can go from 10 to 15 to 20 minutes over time.

 It can be tough to fit sleep in right now, I hear ya.
 But, unless you’re one of those rare, magical people who seem to thrive on 4 hours of sleep, allowing your body enough time to recharge will make it easier to focus in class by improving your mental function and memory.